nightwatchjs/nightwatch/README.md

 ### To use webdriver directly

-If you want to use webdriver directly, instead of via proxy commands though selenium server, just add
+If you want to use webdriver directly, instead of via proxy commands goes though selenium server

+1. start chrome driver manually
+2.

-`webdriver_only: true` to options and `path_prefix: ''` to your test setting.
+`webdriver_only: true` to options and `path_prefix: ''`, and change port to `9515` in your setting.

 e.g.

 ```